Rift Valley Railways relaunches Kampala passenger train service after 20 year break

-According to SRC staff, the Rift Valley Railways Kampala train passenger service from Kampala to Namanve is a one-year pilot project.
-(Oh how I wish the train line extended to Makindye!)
+The Rift Valley Railways Kampala train passenger service from Kampala to Namanve is a one-year pilot project.
+(Oh how I wish the train line extended to my home in Makindye!)

-On a personal level, the Muzungu’s next African train journey has to be the Nairobi to Mombasa overnight train with free enroute Safari through Tsavo National Park.
-Some people call it the ‘Lunatic Express’ but this is just one section of it in fact.
-The history of the East African railway and the so-called ‘Lunatic Express’ is captivating (yet terrible).
-I plan to study it further.
+UPDATE: On a personal level, the Muzungu’s next African train journey simply had to be the Nairobi to Mombasa overnight train with free enroute Safari through Tsavo National Park.
+The history of the East African railway and the so-called ‘Lunatic Express’ is captivating (yet terrible in parts).

 The Nairobi to Mombasa train is notorious for breaking down in the middle of nowhere… but then the Muzungu was marooned in the middle of Lake Victoria for a whole night this week … so anything is possible when she travels!
 In fact you may recall this cross-border travel misadventure.